Wade Wilson (criminal): Incarceration

-In jail, while awaiting trial for the murders, Wilson applied multiple tattoos on his face, including a swastika under his right eye.
+In jail, while awaiting trial for the murders, Wilson applied multiple tattoos on his face, including a Swastika under his right eye and a larger Swastika on the side of his head.

 In 2020, Wilson and his cellmate were accused of tampering with a window in their cell in an attempt to escape.
 Wilson, who was reportedly the primary planner and instigator of the escape effort, also tried to set up a getaway car.
 In 2023, he pleaded nolo contendere to smuggling drugs into prison, in exchange for having charges relating to an alleged escape attempt dropped.
 He was sentenced to a fine and 12 years in prison, to be served concurrently with his death penalties.
 Wilson survived a drug overdose at Lee County Jail in 2023.
 The incident prompted an investigation by the Lee County Sheriff's Office.
 Investigators uncovered a conspiracy to traffic illegal drugs into the jail.
 Four others were also charged in the incident.

 In July 2025, Wilson was transferred to Suwannee Correctional Institution, which does not have a designated death row unit.
-As of August 31, 2025, Wilson is residing at Union Correctional Institution in Raiford, FL on death row.
+As of July 10, 2026, Wilson is residing at Union Correctional Institution in Raiford, FL on death row.

+In the media

+Wilson appeared briefly in the docuseries Mr. & Mrs. Murder that streamed on Hulu in 2025.
+He is shown giving the police a statement against his former cellmate.

+On May 6, 2026, the second season of Netflix's Worst Ex Ever was released, and included an episode on the murders committed by Wilson, titled "Dating the Deadpool Killer."